 School Counselor Education

-Application to the School Counseling Concentration
+to the School Counselor Education Concentration

-One of our clear program of study priorities and strengths is the promotion of school counseling for diverse populations.
+One of our clear program priorities and strengths is the promotion of school counseling for diverse populations.
 Remember, your personal statement is the primary way we evaluate your knowledge of school counseling, your commitment to the field, and your fit with our program of study goals.
 We look carefully at both the content and the writing of your personal statement.

 Ideally, your admissions application should include three letters of reference.
 At least one of these should be from someone qualified to comment on your academic potential.